Skip to main content

 Should I include Excel, ERP software, or BI tools on a business resume?
 Toggle answer

-Yes, if you actually use them.
-In business and finance hiring, tools such as Excel, SAP, Oracle, QuickBooks, NetSuite, or Power BI often carry real weight because they signal practical readiness.
+Yes, if you genuinely use them.
+In business and finance hiring, tools like Excel, SAP, Oracle, QuickBooks, NetSuite, or Power BI often matter because they show practical readiness.

 Can this resume template work for a business analyst or planning role?
 Toggle answer